BitcoinDesign/Guide/guide/getting-started/hardware.md

 Simple, cheap, and robust storage solutions for recovery phrases come in many forms.

 [Seedplate](https://bitcoinseedbackup.com/){:target="_blank"}, is a metal plate that users can etch their recovery phrase into for long-term offline storage.
 For an even simpler solution, a piece of paper will do.
 Although paper is less durable and easy to lose, it is a strength of Bitcoin that such simple solutions are possible.
+See [Bitcoin backups]({{ '/guide/private-key-management/backups/' | relative_url }}) for more details.

 {% include picture.html
    image = "/assets/images/guide/getting-started/hardware/hardware-seed-storage.jpg"